louiekenny/learning_450k/README.md

 #Github
 The first step is to learn github.
 This communication platform is vital to the efficient development of projects, specifically code.
 The first step is to create a github account.
 An SSH key should be generated at this point to link the device and your github account.

-The openssh package needs to be installed on arch linux.
+The openssh package needs to be installed on arch linux to use the ssh-keygen package.

 ```
 mkdir ~/.ssh